RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Method

 \section{Method}

-As shown in Fig.~\ref{fig:method}, our framework contains several pre-trained frozen models: XCLIP~\cite{xclip} and CLIP~\cite{clip} provide video-level and frame-level video understanding; GPT-2~\cite{gpt2} provide the text generation capability; AnglE~\cite{angle} is used to calculate text-text similarity.
-In a big view, according to their functions for the video captioning task, these pre-trained models can be grouped into a video-text retrieval module and an augmented caption generation module.
+As shown in Figure~\ref{fig:method}, our framework contains four pre-trained frozen models: XCLIP~\cite{xclip} and CLIP~\cite{clip} provide video-level and frame-level video understanding; GPT-2~\cite{gpt2} provide the text generation capability; AnglE~\cite{angle} is used to calculate text-text similarity.
+According to their functions for the video captioning task, these pre-trained models can be grouped into a video-text retrieval module and an augmented caption generation module.

+The video-text retrieval module retrieves relevant sentences from the corpus and highlights key high-frequency words.
+These elements serve as auxiliary semantic cues for the caption generation module, enabling it to generate more accurate and contextually appropriate captions.

 Specifically, XCLIP serves as the video-text retrieval module, providing a basic understanding of the video.
-It retrieves video content-related sentences, and we highlight its high-frequency words, as detailed in Section~\ref{sec:retriever}.
-The rest pre-trained models compose the augment caption generation module, which utilizes several learnable tokens to connect all these pre-trained models, absorb video information, and serve as proper prompts for text generation as detailed in Section~\ref{sec:captiongenerator}.
+It retrieves video content-related sentences {from training text corpus}, and we highlight its high-frequency words, as detailed in Section~\ref{sec:retriever}.
+The remaining pre-trained models compose the augment caption generation module, which utilizes several test-time learnable tokens to connect all these pre-trained models, absorb video information, and serve as proper prompts for text generation as detailed in Section~\ref{sec:captiongenerator}.
 In Section~\ref{sec: inference}, we provide more details of the inference process.

-\subsection{Video-text Retrieval}
+\subsection{Video-Text Retrieval}

 The video-text retrieval module adopts a multi-modal retriever XCLIP to retrieve video-related descriptions from a text corpus.
-XCLIP is pre-trained on the Kinetics-600~\cite{k600} dataset and has the zero-shot ability for video classification and video-text retrieval tasks.
+XCLIP is pre-trained on the Kinetics-600 dataset and has the zero-shot ability for video classification and video-text retrieval tasks.
 Traditional retrievers consistently fetch the top-$k$ ranked sentences.
 However, this retrieval strategy faces two challenges for video captioning.
 First, choosing the hyper-parameter $k$ is challenging since the optimal $k$ varies across different videos.
 Second, retrieving a fixed number of $k$ sentences may introduce noise, as not all of these sentences are closely related to the video.

-To mitigate the aforementioned issues, we additionally sample top-$L$ high-frequency words (limited to nouns and verbs) from the retrieved sentences.
-In the next section, we detail how retrieved sentences and sampled high-frequency words are utilized to guide caption generation.
+To mitigate the aforementioned issues, we propose to additionally sample top-$L$ high-frequency words (limited to nouns and verbs) from the retrieved sentences, which reduces diversity of sentences.
+We detail how retrieved sentences and sampled high-frequency words are utilized to guide caption generation in the next section.